Types of Car Dents and How to Remove Them

 PAINTLESS DENT REPAIR (PDR)

-If the car suffers small dents that have not yet damaged the paint, you can use a paintless dent repair technique to fix the damage.
-Now there are various tools to apply PDR technique.
+If the car suffers from small dents that have not yet damaged the paint, you can use a paintless dent repair technique to fix the damage.
+Now there are various tools to apply the PDR technique.

 For instance, a popular method includes using a glue gun and dent puller with suction tabs to remove car dents.
-Another method include the use of metal T bars to access the backside of the car panel to massage the dent out without damaging the paint.
+Another method includes the use of metal T bars to access the backside of the car panel to massage the dent out without damaging the paint.

 TRADITIONAL DENT REPAIR

-If the dent severity is high enough to damage the body paint and metal panel itself, you might have to go for the conventional dent repair method.
+If the dent severity is high enough to damage the body paint and the metal panel itself, you might have to go for the conventional dent repair method.
 This method includes multiple steps that require time and expertise:

 - Assessing damage